 The Company has four share-based compensation plans.
 The Guess?, Inc. 2004 Equity Incentive Plan (the "Plan") provides that the Board of Directors may grant stock options and other equity awards to officers, key employees and certain consultants and advisors to the Company or any of its subsidiaries.
 Effective May 20, 2014, the Plan was amended to extend the term for an additional ten years and reduce the authorized issuance of shares from 20,000,000 shares of common stock to 15,000,000 shares of common stock.
 The amendment also extended the ability for the Company to grant certain performance-based awards under the Plan through the beginning of calendar year 2019.
 All other remaining provisions under the Plan remained in full force and effect.
-As of January 30, 2016 and January 31, 2015, there were 4,967,390 and 6,593,723 shares available for grant under the Plan, respectively.
+As of January 28, 2017 and January 30, 2016, there were 4,092,241 and 4,967,390 shares available for grant under the Plan, respectively.
 Stock options granted under the Plan have ten-year terms and typically vest and become fully exercisable in increments of onefourth of the shares granted on each anniversary from the date of grant.
 Stock awards/units granted under the Plan typically vest in increments of one-fourth of the shares granted on each anniversary from the date of grant.
 The three most recent annual grants for stock options and other equity awards had initial vesting periods of nine months followed by three annual vesting periods.
 The Guess?, Inc. Employee Stock Purchase Plan ("ESPP") allows for qualified employees to participate in the purchase of designated shares of the Company's common stock at a price equal to 85% of the lower of the closing price at the beginning or end of each quarterly stock purchase period.
 The Guess?, Inc. 2006 Non-Employee Directors' Stock Grant and Stock Option Plan (the "Director Plan") provides for the grant of equity awards to non-employee directors.
-The Director Plan authorizes the issuance of up to 2,000,000 shares of common stock which consists of 1,000,000 shares that were initially approved for issuance on July 30, 1996 plus an additional 1,000,000 shares that were approved for issuance effective May 9, 2006.
-As of January 30, 2016 and January 31, 2015, there were 768,425 and 827,463 shares available for grant under this plan, respectively.
+Effective May 20, 2016, the Director Plan was amended to extend the term through June 30, 2026, reduce the authorized issuance of shares from 2,000,000 shares of common stock to 1,850,000 shares of common stock and allow more flexibility to structure compensation arrangements for the Company's nonemployee directors.
+All other remaining provisions under the Director Plan remained in full force and effect.
+As of January 28, 2017 and January 30, 2016, there were 582,639 and 768,425 shares available for grant under this plan, respectively.
 In addition, the Guess?, Inc. 1996 Equity Incentive Plan, under which equity grants have not been permitted since the approval of the Plan in 2004, continues to govern outstanding awards previously made thereunder.